-2.11 Where a student is unable to meet the assessment deadline as a result of mitigating circumstances, the individual will need to submit an extenuating circumstances application within two weeks of the submission / examination date.
-These are subsequently considered by a Mitigating Circumstances Board.
+2.11 Where a student is unable to meet the assessment deadline as a result of mitigating circumstances, the individual will need to submit an extenuating circumstances application within two weeks of the submission / examination date including evidence.
 Extenuating circumstances are defined as "outside the control of the student that have significantly affected performance in any summative assessment".
 Students are expected to have taken reasonable steps to ensure that they could not have prevented the circumstances from taking place.
 Appendix 1 provides an illustrative list of examples (not intended to be definitive or exhaustive).

-2.13 Work submitted after the published deadline and without an authorised extension will not be accepted and will be recorded as "Non Submission".
-Students will be offered a single reassessment at the next available opportunity.
-Merit and Distinction criteria will not be included in the reassessment brief.
-Students must be made aware of the consequences of failing to meet deadline.
+These are subsequently considered by an HE Panel.
+If a student is successful in their application for an extenuating circumstance, the tutor must record the revised deadline and ensure they adhere to it.
+This information will be recorded and shared at the Final Assessment Board.
+We aim to let the student know if the extenuating circumstance has been granted within 3 working days of application received by the HE Department.

+2.12 Work that does not meet the revised deadline will be capped at a pass.